BlogCustomer Feedback

 The Net Promoter Score (NPS) measures long-term customer loyalty.
 This is the survey you should run at regular intervals.
 Learn more in our Net Promoter Score Guide.
 We have a ready-to-send NPS template you can use to gather such data.

 The Customer Effort Score (CES) measures satisfaction with a particular interaction.
 It judges a single touchpoint, and it is a purely transactional metric.
-Run CES immediately after an interaction.
+Run CES immediately after an interaction.\These surveys serve different goals and should be conducted at different times.
+If you confuse the three, you may end up with

-• inaccurate data
+🧨 inaccurate data

-• irritated customers
+🧨 irritated customers

-• a waste of resources
+🧨 a waste of resources

 If you use CES, NPS, and CSAT correctly, these metrics supplement each other.
 But they are not interchangeable.
-You can use Survicate to find survey templates for all three types.

 How to build a CES survey?

-Time is key - with Survicate, your survey could be up and running within minutes.
-The quickest way to start is to click “Use this template” be low:
+Time is key—with Survicate, your survey could be up and running within minutes.
+The quickest way to start is to click “Use this template” below:

-Sign up for free, or, if you already have an account with us, the link will take you straight to the survey editor.
+Sign up for free, or if you already have an account with us, the link will take you straight to the survey editor.
 The most popular survey questions will be set and ready.

 Simply clicking "use this survey" takes you straight to the dashboard with a running survey seconds away.

-You can modify, add, or remove questions, or even start from scratch if you have particular ideas.
+You can modify, add, or remove questions or even start from scratch if you have particular ideas.

 Click through the preview on the right to see what your customers will see.